kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

   - The pod remains `Pending` and can schedule on other nodes with valid version taints
   - The pod is not failed or rejected entirely

-- **Non-Version Affinity Values**: When a pod node affinity uses `SemverLt`, `SemverGt`, or `SemverEq` operators, either Label value in case of `MatchExpression` or Node field value in case of `MatchFields` must be semver parsable, otherwise the pod will not match scheduling requirements on these nodes.
+- **Non-Version Affinity Values**: When a pod node affinity uses `SemverLt`, `SemverGt`, or `SemverEq` operators, Label value in case of `MatchExpression` must be a parsable semver version otherwise the pod will not match scheduling requirements on these nodes.

 - **Alpha Restrictions**: When `TaintTolerationNodeAffinitySemverComparisonOperators=false`, the API server rejects pods using the new operators in tolerations matching, and in node affinity matching.